5 min read

 For builders, these ideas point to a simple philosophy:

-• turn reasoning into artifacts people can inspect.
+• turn tradeoffs, decisions, and review ownership into artifacts people can inspect

 That is more useful than arguing about whether AI is a mind.

-The urgent work is building collaboration systems where people and AI agents can participate together without hiding responsibility.
+The urgent work is building collaboration systems where people and AI participants can work together without hiding responsibility.
+If philosophy does not make the review sharper, leave it in the seminar.
+If it clarifies behavior, fluency, role boundaries, and approval paths, it belongs in the room.

 That is philosophy translated into product.